Find Affordable College Courses

 Princeton excels when it comes to quality.
 It’s ranked in the top 1% of all schools on our Best Public Policy Bachelor’s Degree Schools list.

-With a ranking of #10, University of North Carolina at Chapel Hill did quite well on this year’s best value schools for public policy students working on their bachelor’s degree.
-UNC Chapel Hill is a fairly large public school located in the small city of Chapel Hill.
+University of North Carolina at Chapel Hill ranked #10 on this year’s Best Value Public Policy Bachelor’s Degree Schools list.
+UNC Chapel Hill is a very large public school located in the city of Chapel Hill.

 UNC Chapel Hill undergraduate students pay an average of $36,891 in tuition and fees each year.
 Public Policy majors at UNC Chapel Hill take out an average of $14,964 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $271.